angular/angular-cn/aio/content/guide/glossary.md

 A form of [property data binding](guide/glossary#data-binding) in which a [template expression](guide/glossary#template-expression) between double-curly braces renders as text.
-That text may be concatenated with neighboring text before it is assigned to an element property or displayed between element tags, as in this example.
+That text can be concatenated with neighboring text before it is assigned to an element property or displayed between element tags, as in this example.